-Nutmeg’s accounts offer a diverse range of investment opportunities for clients.
+Nutmeg offer a diverse range of investment opportunities for its clients.
 Its comprehensive selection of products, which includes a Lifetime ISA and Stocks and Shares ISA, covers all the bases for tax-efficient earnings.

 General Investment Account

 Nutmeg’s General Investment Accounts are a simple way to invest if you’ve used up your annual ISA allowance or simply wish to invest outside of a tax wrapper.
 In keeping with the rest of its account range, Nutmeg’s GIA allows free deposits and withdrawals at any time, with account oversight available through its web platform or smartphone app.

 Nutmeg Investment ISAs enable tax-free returns of up to £20,000 each year.
 Those looking to consolidate ISAs from other providers can benefit from Nutmeg’s free ISA transfer service.

 Invest in your children’s future using a Nutmeg Junior ISA account.
 These accounts offer a tax-free account of up to £9,000 each year, with the money made available to your child when they turn 18 years old.

 Nutmeg Personal Pension is a service to help you track, manage, and consolidate your retirement funds.
 Account owners are entitled to an instant 25% tax relief top-up for tax-efficient pension account contributions.
 This means every £800 invested in a pension is worth £1000 for a basic rate taxpayer.

 Nutmeg Investment Styles

 Nutmeg Clients can choose from a range of investment styles.
 These include its flagship Fully Managed portfolios, Fixed Allocation, Socially Responsible investing, and the Nutmeg Smart Alpha option.
 Within each selection is a range of risk levels determined based on your investment goals, as chosen during onboarding.